 Correction: The camera only supports USB

-If you’d like to get in contact with me, you can find my details here: https://blog.chiffers.com/about-craig/
+If you’d like to get in contact with me, you can do so here: https://blog.chiffers.com/contact-craig/